-Figure 379 Management > Maintenance > Certificates
+Figure 305 Management > Maintenance > Certificates

-Table 217 Management > Maintenance > Certificates
+Table 205 Management > Maintenance > Certificates

 LABEL DESCRIPTION File Path Click Choose File or Browse to find the certificate file you want to upload.
 Password Enter the certificate file's password that was created when the PKCS #12 file was exported.
 The password consists of up to 32 ASCII characters.
 Import Click this button to save the certificate that you have enrolled from a certification authority from your computer to the Switch.
-Synchronize Certificate Note: This part only appears in stacking mode.
-Active Enable this option to allow the master Switch in stacking mode to synchronize CA-signed certificates to all stacking members and save it to their non-volatile memory.
-Or, delete the stacking members' CA-signed certificate if a CA-signed certificate does not exist in the master Switch.
-Otherwise, disable this option.
-Apply Click Apply to save your changes to the Switch's run-time memory.
-The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to begin configuring this screen afresh.
 Service This field displays the service type that this certificate is for.
 Subject This field displays identifying information about the certificate's owner, such as CN (Common Name), OU (Organizational Unit or department), O (Organization or company) and C (Country).
 It is recommended that each certificate have unique subject information.
 Issuer This field displays identifying information about the certificate's issuing certification authority, such as a common name, organizational unit or department, organization or company and country.
 Valid From This field displays the date that the certificate becomes applicable.
 Valid To This field displays the date that the certificate expires.
+Select an entry's check box to select a specific entry.
+Delete Click this button to delete the certificate (or certification request).
+You cannot delete a certificate that one or more features is configured to use.